All governors have a shared responsibility and work as a team, but at the same time actively draw on each other's expertise, skills and knowledge.

 I am honoured to be the Chair of Governors, enabling me to be part of the Rode Heath School community and use my knowledge and experience of the education sector to further develop and enhance the pupil experience and outcomes of this fantastic school.

 I have 3 passions.
-Firstly, to ensure my family are confident, happy and safe – with the opportunity to pursue whatever they want (Isabelle is in Year 6 and Maisie in Year 3).
+Firstly, to ensure my family are confident, happy and safe – with the opportunity to pursue whatever they want (Maisie in Year 4 and Isabelle has moved up to Alsager High School).

 Secondly – education is my vocation, with the passion to transform lives for the better, currently holding a senior role leading on the curriculum and quality in Higher Education at UCEN Manchester (part of Manchester College).
 And finally, the third passion is football as a lifelong supporter of Stoke City!